Keepers of the pact: Josephine’s story

-Josephine survived the Rwandan genocide against the Tutsi in 1994, where over 1 million people were killed.
+Josephine survived the Rwandan genocide against the Tutsi in 1994, where more than one million people were killed.
 However, she lost all her children, her husband and two of her brothers.

 The genocide had a devastating effect on Rwanda, it wiped out economic and political institutions, challenged social constructs, ruined relationships and affected social cohesion.
 In its aftermath, survivors and perpetrators of the violence had to live side by side again, in some cases, without dealing with what had happened, leading to more trauma and mistrust, hindering reconciliation and genuine healing.

 Within this backdrop International Alert’s reconciliation work brought together genocide survivors, former combatants, ex-prisoners and young people to help them build peace, help communities to move forward and rebuild their lives together, and avoid the risk of renewed conflict.
 We did this by using a unique model based on a three-tier approach – providing trauma counselling to help the survivors deal with their trauma and express and mitigate their suffering, establishing dialogue clubs – a safe spaces for the different groups to come together to talk, bridge differences and heal wounds, and finally giving them access to microfinance so they can work together to alleviate poverty.